-MWRA Distribution Water Fecal Coliform Levels in Norumbega Reservoir October 1999
+Distribution Water Fecal Coliform Levels in Norumbega Reservoir

 Flow from Norumbega Reservoir supplements flows from Wachusett Reservoir daily at times of high demand.
 Norumbega receives flows from Wachusett for temporary storage at times of low demand.
 Fecal coliform samples from Norumbega Reservoir are collected from the shore near the gatehouse before disinfection.
-Coliform levels are elevated periodically, partly because samples collected from the shore of this small reservoir are more susceptible to local disturbances.
+Coliform levels are elevated periodically, partly because samples collected from the shore of this small reservoir are more susceptible to-local disturbances.
 Bird harassment and watershed protection programs were stepped up in September 1998 to minimize contamination.
-In response to one high fecal coliform result in late May, MWRA stepped up shoreline patrols and increased transect monitoring throughout the reservoir.
-Fecal coliform results along the shore and throughout the reservoir were low in October, ranging from 0 - 3 cfu/100 ml throughout the month.
+A fence has been built around the reservoir to keep deer away from the water.
+Fecal coliform results near the shore were below detection levels for the month.